BUPT-GAMMA/TCRE_Tree-Capsule/README.md

-Code for the under-reviewed EMNLP 2020 paper "Tree-Capsule: Tree-Structured Capsule Network for Improving Relation Extraction".
+Code for the under-reviewed PAKDD 2021 paper "[Tree-Capsule: Tree-Structured Capsule Network for Improving Relation Extraction](https://link.springer.com/chapter/10.1007%2F978-3-030-75768-7_26#citeas)".
 For convenience, we update and complete the code based on the https://github.com/thunlp/OpenNRE

 Make sure the following files are present as per the directory structure before running the code,